xdaichain/stake-token/distribution_script/README.md

 3. `"Expected distributed value to equal 125000 but got 125001"` - when something went wrong and we have the wrong distributed value.

 ## Files structure
+`/contracts` - folder that contains `json`-files with contracts addresses and abis;\
+`constants.js` - contains the constant variables of the script;\
+`contracts.js` - contains the logic of all interactions with smart contracts;\
 `index.js` - starting point.
 Runs the server on specified port;\
-`worker.js` - contains the logic to periodically call Distribution smart contract (each staking epoch duration) and store the contract's and call's data in local database;\
 `router.js` - contains health check API;\
-`contract.js` - contains the logic of all interactions with smart contracts;\
-`constants.js` - contains the constant variables of the script;\
-`/contracts` - folder that contains `json`-files with constacts addresses and abis.
+`worker.js` - contains the logic to periodically call Distribution smart contract (each staking epoch duration) and store the contract's and call's data in local database.

 ## Database
 Example of data stored in `db.json`: